pip-services/pip-services-docs/content/en/python/rpc/services/about_operations.md

 ### Instance methods

 #### get_about
-TODO add description
+Gets information from a service.

 > get_about(): str

-- **returns**: str - TODO add description
+- **returns**: str - JSON string with information about the service

 #### get_about_operation
-Returns the service's information.
+Gets the service's information.

 > get_about_operation(): Callable